'Pataphysics: The Collège de 'Pataphysique

 The Collège de 'Pataphysique, founded in 1948 in Paris, France, is "a society committed to learned and inutilious research".
 (The word 'inutilious' is synonymous with 'useless'.)
 The motto of the college is Eadem mutata resurgo ("I arise again the same though changed").

 The permanent head of the college is the Inamovable Curator, Dr. Faustroll, assisted by Bosse-de-Nage (Starosta): both are fictional.

 The Vice-Curator is the "first and most senior living entity" in the college's hierarchy.
 The Vice-Curatrice as of 2018 is Tanya Peixoto of the London Institute of 'Pataphysics and Bookartbookshop.
 She was elected in 2014 to succeed Her Magnificence Lutembi – a crocodile – who succeeded Opach, the Baron Mollet, and Doctor Sandomir.

 Jean-Christophe Averty was appointed Satrap in 1990.

 Publications of the college, generally called Viridis Candela ("green candle"), include the Cahiers, Dossiers, the Subsidia Pataphysica and since September 2021, the Spéculations.

-Notable members have included Marcel Duchamp, Joan Miró, Eugène Ionesco, Noël Arnaud, Jean Baudrillard, Jean-Christophe Averty, René Daumal, Luc Étienne, François Le Lionnais, Jean Lescure, Raymond Queneau, Boris Vian, Jacques Carelman, Man Ray, Max Ernst, Julien Torma, Roger Shattuck, Groucho, Chico and Harpo Marx, Philippe de Chérisey, Rolando Villazón, Fernando Arrabal and Gavin Bryars.
+Notable members have included: Marcel Duchamp, Joan Miró, Eugène Ionesco, Noël Arnaud, Jean Baudrillard, Jean-Christophe Averty, René Daumal, Luc Étienne, François Le Lionnais, Jean Lescure, Raymond Queneau, Boris Vian, Jacques Carelman, Man Ray, Max Ernst, Julien Torma, Roger Shattuck, Groucho, Chico and Harpo Marx, Philippe de Chérisey, Umberto Eco, Rolando Villazón, Fernando Arrabal and Gavin Bryars.
 The Oulipo began as a subcommittee of the college.